What is the difference between a Glass Table Top and a Glass Table Cover?

 Can I collect my glass?

-You can collect your glass free of charge from Chippenham, Walsall and Durham.
+You can collect your glass free of charge from Chippenham, Wiltshire (SN14 6BB), this is weekdays only, between 9:30 and 16:00.

 How should I care for my glass?